sustainableaviation/jetfuelburn/joss/paper.md

 ## Range Equation

-The Breguet range equation is a simple model that relates the range of an aircraft to its fuel burn and efficiency.
-It can also be solved for fuel burn as a function of the range [@young2017performance, Sec.
+If some basic aircraft performance parameters are known, the Breguet range equation is a good model for estimating fuel consumption in cruise [@young2017performance, Sec.
 13.7.3].
 The `jetfuelburn` package includes a dedicated method this purpose.

 ## Reduced Order Models

 If access to propriatary aircraft performance simulation software is available, fuel burn for specific aircraft missions can be simulated with high resolution.
 However, these simulations can be computationally expensive.
 Reduced order models instead use regression to extract a simplified model from a large set of high resolution simulation results.
 While the simulations may include many aircraft and mission parameters, reduced order models only require a few key parameter, such as payload and range.

-The present verion of the `jetfuelburn` package implements four different reduced order models, proposed by [@lee2010closed;@yanto2017efficient;@dray2019aim2015;@seymour2020fuel].
+Publications implemented in the initial version of `jetfuelburn` include \cite{young2017performance}\cite{dray2019aim2015}\cite{seymour2020fuel}\cite{yanto2017efficient}\cite{lee2010closed}.

+## Statistical Models

+If only a statistical average of fuel burn per passenger-kilometer or ton-kilometer is required, data from the US Department of Transportation (DOT) can be used.
+All major air carriers are required to report data on an annual basis.
+The `jetfuelburn` package includes a method for this purpose.

 # Auxiliary Functions